 The Company acquired a 100% interest in the Tepic claim by staking and purchasing a 100% interest in the La Sarda, Guadalupe and Sagitario claims.
 During 2009 the Company acquired further claims and the Carretara property is now connected to the Yago claim block.
 Sampling at Carretara (also known as Gallo de Oro) produced encouraging results.
-Several groups have expressed interest in the property.
-During the three months ended March 31, 2011, the Company incurred \$40,189 in costs on the property, all of which was written off to operations.
-Discussions have been underway with another mining group for a possible option of the property but no agreement has yet been reached.
+During the six months ended June 30, 2011, the Company entered into an agreement with G4G Resources Ltd. ("G4G").
+To earn a 60% interest in the property, G4G would have to pay the Company \$50,000, incur exploration expenditures of US\$6,000,000 and issue 3,000,000 shares to the Company within five years.
+This agreement is subject to regulatory approval.
+During the six months ended June 30, 2011, the Company incurred \$43,179 in costs on the property, all of which was written off to operations.